 The module examines the personal and professional skills needed to successfully manage individuals and teams in a business context.
 The effectiveness of people in the workplace is critical to maximising performance, and an understanding of how to successfully communicate and influence workplace behaviour is, therefore, a fundamental managerial skill.
 Managers also need to understand how teams develop and how to lead an effective team using appropriate inter-personal skills with an ability to coach and develop people in order to achieve a productive workforce.

 Modern economies could not function without organisations.
 Whether formal or informal, their efficiency and effectiveness has a major impact on innovation, employment and standards of living.
 After examining early theories of how organisations evolved, the module analyses different organisational structures in the context of their environment, and how, over time, changes in the environment can change the nature and function of organisations.
-The module concludes by considering how technological advances are forcing organisations to become less hierarchical and more flexible.
+This BSc (Hons) Business Management and Finance degree programme module concludes by considering how technological advances are forcing organisations to become less hierarchical and more flexible.

 Fundamentals of Financial Accounting